-Jalopy is an advanced source code formatter for the Sun JavaTM Programming Language.
+Jalopy is a world-class source code formatter for the JavaTM Programming Language.
 It can automate all aspects of code layout, like indentation, aligning, line wrapping, brace styling, grouping and sorting.
 Without effort you can achieve a consistent coding style across your development team, or present your code in different shapes for purposes like code review or customer shipment.

-Jalopy is written in JavaTM and provides many Plug-ins to integrate the formatting engine into some of the most popular Java applications, including Ant, Eclipse, IntelliJ IDEA, Sun Java Studio Creator, Borland JBuilder, CodeGear JBuilder, Oracle JDeveloper, jEdit, NetBeans, Maven, IBM Rational Application Developer (RAD), Sun ONE Studio and IBM Websphere Application Developer (WSAD) and others, but can be used standalone as well.
+Jalopy is written in JavaTM and provides many plug-ins to seamlessly integrate the formatting engine into some of the most popular Java applications, including Ant, Eclipse, IntelliJ IDEA, CodeGear JBuilder, Oracle JDeveloper, jEdit, NetBeans, Maven, MyEclipse, IBM Rational Application Developer (RAD), IBM Websphere Application Developer (WSAD) and others, but it can be used standalone as well.